Ask AI

 Pathophysiology

-The exact pathophysiology of ASD is unknown, but it is characterized by overactive immune responses and excessive production of pro-inflammatory cytokines such as TNF-α, IL-1, IL-6, interleukin-8, and IL-18.
+The exact pathophysiology of ASD is unknown, but it is characterized by overactive immune responses and excessive production of pro-inflammatory cytokines, such as TNF-α, IL-1, IL-6, IL-8, and IL-18.

 Epidemiology